Lions vs. Vikings prediction, odds, spread: 2025 Christmas Day NFL picks by proven model

-Lions vs. Vikings prediction, odds, start time: 2025 Christmas Day NFL picks from proven model
+Lions vs. Vikings prediction, odds, start time: 2025 Christmas Day NFL picks from advanced model

 The SportsLine Projection Model has revealed its Detroit Lions vs. Minnesota Vikings picks for Christmas Day

 The NFL Week 17 schedule begins with a Christmas Day tripleheader, with the middle matchup seeing the Detroit Lions visiting the Minnesota Vikings.
 Detroit (8-7) has dropped two in a row and must now win out, plus get some help, in order to make the postseason.
 Minnesota (7-8) has won three in a row and is coming off a 16-13 victory over the New York Giants.
 The Vikings have been eliminated from postseason contention.
-J.J.
+RB Jordan Mason is inactive, and J.J.
 McCarthy (hand) will not play as Max Brosmer will make his second career start.
-Amon-Ra St. Brown (knee) is listed as questionable but expected to play.
+Amon-Ra St. Brown (knee) is listed as active, while OL Taylor Decker is inactive.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.